 Turns out the most popular fish-shaped candy in the world is also vegan-approved.
 These fun little snacks are sweet, chewy gummies that you can pick up at a number of stores and vending machines.

 For the most part, vegans can safely buy a package of Swedish Fish without fear.
 However, there have been instances of people getting packages of Swedish Fish that contain beeswax.
 We aren’t sure why, but just be sure to read the label before you commit to buying.
+It always pays to stay informed when it comes to your eating habits.

 These rolled-up, deep-fried tortilla chips from Mexican company Barcel have become a cult favorite in the world of snack fanatics.